morkonrad/graphcl/README.md

 Current state
 ----------------

 GraphpCL is still work in progress.
 Nevertheless, the whole-concept was already experimentally tested and works.
 The driver can successfully execute different kernel-graphs on Intel, NVIDIA and AMD platforms.
+For bug-report check readme of separate modules.

 **Tested systems:**